mriglab/GroMo-Plant-Growth-Modeling-with-Multiview-Images/README.md

 During training, the loss function minimizes the RMSE loss for both leaf count and plant age.
 The model prints training losses per epoch.

 ## Dataset
-Dataset will be made available on request.
-Please email your request to mrig@iitrpr.ac.in
+Dataset is available on https://data.annam.ai/gromo25/.
+For any queries, please contact to mrig@iitrpr.ac.in